Back up and restore clusters

 Configure your backup schedule and restore databases

-YugabyteDB Managed performs full cluster (all namespaces) level backups, and the backups are stored in the same region as your cluster.
+YugabyteDB Managed can perform full and incremental cluster (all namespaces) level backups, and the backups are stored in the same region as your cluster.
 100GB/month of basic backup storage is provided for every vCPU; more than that and overage charges apply.
 Refer to Cluster costs.

-Back up and restore clusters, configure the automatic backup policy, and review previous backups and restores using the cluster Backups tab.
+Back up and restore clusters, configure the scheduled backup policy, and review previous backups and restores using the cluster Backups tab.

 You can also perform backups on demand and manually restore backups.